in partnership with

 Provides a basic introduction course to counseling for sexual issues.
 Utilizing the DEC-R (Dialogue, Education, Coaching and Referral) model, students are introduced to methods for implementing the DEC-R with sexual issues in counseling, basics of sexual biology and psychology, sexual and gender development, sexual dysfunction, and basic intervention techniques for sexual problems.
 Students are also challenged in their own growth and development in sexuality as they learn to teach and counsel more effectively on sexual concerns.

-Within the context of this 22 hour workshop, participants will be able to:
+As a result of this workshop, participants will be able to:

 Basic Topic Schedule